 The day you leave the U.S. and the day you return are counted as days of physical presence within the U.S. for citizenship purposes.

-When you apply for citizenship, you must have lived in your state or in the USCIS service district where you apply for at least three months.
-If you've been permanently living outside the United States, you can't immediately apply for citizenship when you move back.
+When you apply for naturalized U.S. citizenship, you must have lived in your state or in the USCIS service district where you apply for at least three months beforehand.
+If, for example, you've been living outside the United States, you can't immediately apply for U.S. citizenship when you move back.

-You need to decide where you want your citizenship interview and oath ceremony to take place, and live in that state or USCIS service district for at least three months.
+You need to decide where you want your U.S. citizenship interview and oath ceremony to take place, and live in that state or USCIS service district for at least three months before submitting your Form N-400.
 If you move later, you can ask that your interview location be changed.

-If you're coming back to your former residence in the U.S. after being outside the country for less than a year, you can apply right away, as long as you had been living there (or in that state or USCIS service district) for three months before you left the United States.
+If you're coming back to your former residence in the United States after having been outside the country for less than a year, you can apply right away, as long as you had been living there (or in that state or USCIS service district) for three months before you left the United States.